- How to Oil and Maintain a Cutting Board

 You can read more on what types of oils we recommend on our blog.

 Please note that we do not recommend natural oils such as vegetable, corn, olive, peanut or walnut oil, as these are rich in fats that will eventually oxidize and go rancid, creating a foul smelling board.
 Also, never use standard mineral oil from a hardware store that is not rated as food safe, as that is meant for machine lubrication and not for contact with food.
-Is it not worth jeopardizing your health for a few dollars!
+It is not worth jeopardizing your health for a few dollars!

 Maintaining your cutting board is very simple if you know how, so we hope this short guide will ensure you have a sanitary and happy cutting board for many years to come.